IvanAcantilado/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 We start with Newton's Second Law:
 <p>$$ F = m \\a $$</p>

 For projectile motion, the only force acting is gravity.
-The horizontal and vertical components of motion can be treated separately:<br />
+The horizontal and vertical components of motion can be treated separately:
 - Horizontal: constant velocity motion
 - Vertical: uniformly accelerated motion

-Let:<br />
+Let:
 - 𝑣𝜃: initial speed
 - 𝜃: angle of projection
 - 𝑔: acceleration due to gravity